gitter-badger/alterant/README.md

 $ make deps
 $ make [linux|darwin]
 ````
-Before any pull request is accepted be sure to follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+Contributing guidelines can be seen in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Built With